techidaily/site-win-unique/source/_posts/enhance-pc-efficiency-learn-how-to-track-memory-and-processor-usage-for-speed-boost-insights-by-yl-software-solutions.md

 <span class="atpl-alsoreadstyle">Also read:</span>
 <div><ul>
-<li><a href="https://youtube-data.techidaily.com/024-approved-banner-bliss-savor-your-complimentary-set-of-designs/"><u>[New] 2024 Approved Banner Bliss Savor Your Complimentary Set of Designs</u></a></li>
-<li><a href="https://video-screen-grab.techidaily.com/new-in-2024-professional-video-file-preservation-six-essential-steps-for-windows-11/"><u>[New] In 2024, Professional Video File Preservation Six Essential Steps for Windows 11</u></a></li>
-<li><a href="https://bypass-frp.techidaily.com/addrom-bypass-an-android-tool-to-unlock-frp-lock-screen-for-your-google-pixel-8-pro-by-drfone-android/"><u>AddROM Bypass An Android Tool to Unlock FRP Lock Screen For your Google Pixel 8 Pro</u></a></li>
-<li><a href="https://buynow-tips.techidaily.com/asus-chromebook-c202sa-overview-a-reliable-tech-companion-for-education-and-young-learners/"><u>Asus Chromebook C202SA Overview: A Reliable Tech Companion for Education & Young Learners</u></a></li>
+<li><a href="https://extra-approaches.techidaily.com/new-instabeats-intellectual-property-overview/"><u>[New] InstaBeats Intellectual Property Overview</u></a></li>
+<li><a href="https://screen-mirroring-recording.techidaily.com/new-top-5-budget-friendly-methods-for-live-feed-recordings/"><u>[New] Top 5 Budget-Friendly Methods for Live Feed Recordings</u></a></li>
+<li><a href="https://extra-approaches.techidaily.com/updated-leveraging-hdrs-potential-for-ultimate-video-visualization/"><u>[Updated] Leveraging HDR's Potential for Ultimate Video Visualization</u></a></li>
+<li><a href="https://fox-http.techidaily.com/2024-approved-from-snapshots-to-spectacular-exploring-polarrs-edits-deeply/"><u>2024 Approved From Snapshots to Spectacular Exploring Polarr's Edits Deeply</u></a></li>
+<li><a href="https://blog-min.techidaily.com/8-ways-to-transfer-photos-from-realme-narzo-60x-5g-to-iphone-easily-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>8 Ways to Transfer Photos from Realme Narzo 60x 5G to iPhone Easily | Dr.fone</u></a></li>
+<li><a href="https://win-unique.techidaily.com/diy-pc-modification-boost-system-performance-by-adding-more-ram-with-yl-software-guidance/"><u>DIY PC Modification: Boost System Performance by Adding More RAM with YL Software Guidance</u></a></li>
-<li><a href="https://win-unique.techidaily.com/can-you-enhance-your-graphics-cards-performance-through-overclocking-expert-tips-by-yl-computing/"><u>Can You Enhance Your Graphics Card's Performance Through Overclocking? - Expert Tips by YL Computing</u></a></li>
+<li><a href="https://win-unique.techidaily.com/high-definition-post-apocalyptic-desktop-scenes-premium-wallpapers-by-yl-computing/"><u>High-Definition Post-Apocalyptic Desktop Scenes - Premium Wallpapers by YL Computing</u></a></li>
-<li><a href="https://win-unique.techidaily.com/configuring-sound-preferences-through-control-panel-a-guide-by-yl-software/"><u>Configuring Sound Preferences Through Control Panel: A Guide by YL Software</u></a></li>
-<li><a href="https://win-unique.techidaily.com/crucial-alert-avoid-updating-dex-3-and-lyrx-on-macs-with-catalina-protect-your-software/"><u>Crucial Alert: Avoid Updating DEX 3 & LYRX on Macs with Catalina - Protect Your Software!</u></a></li>
-<li><a href="https://win-unique.techidaily.com/effortless-solutions-fixing-your-scanners-paper-jams-expert-advice-from-yl-computing/"><u>Effortless Solutions: Fixing Your Scanner's Paper Jams - Expert Advice From YL Computing</u></a></li>
-<li><a href="https://win-unique.techidaily.com/essential-tips-for-diagnosing-and-fixing-graphics-card-glitches-from-experts-at-yl-software/"><u>Essential Tips for Diagnosing and Fixing Graphics Card Glitches From Experts at YL Software</u></a></li>
-<li><a href="https://win-unique.techidaily.com/experience-streamlined-assistance-with-pcdjs-latest-support-ticket-upgrade/"><u>Experience Streamlined Assistance with PCDJ's Latest Support Ticket Upgrade</u></a></li>
+<li><a href="https://win-help.techidaily.com/how-to-fix-windows-server-2012-backup-functionality-when-connecting-to-a-network-attached-storage-nas-device/"><u>How to Fix Windows Server 2012 Backup Functionality When Connecting to a Network Attached Storage (NAS) Device</u></a></li>
+<li><a href="https://blog-min.techidaily.com/how-to-recover-deleted-photos-from-android-gallery-after-format-on-vivo-t2x-5g-by-stellar-photo-recovery-android-mobile-photo-recover/"><u>How to recover deleted photos from Android Gallery after format on Vivo T2x 5G</u></a></li>
-<li><a href="https://unlock-android.techidaily.com/in-2024-how-to-bypass-android-lock-screen-using-emergency-call-on-vivo-y200e-5g-by-drfone-android/"><u>In 2024, How to Bypass Android Lock Screen Using Emergency Call On Vivo Y200e 5G?</u></a></li>
+<li><a href="https://android-unlock.techidaily.com/in-2024-how-to-use-google-assistant-on-your-lock-screen-of-samsung-galaxy-f04-phone-by-drfone-android/"><u>In 2024, How to Use Google Assistant on Your Lock Screen Of Samsung Galaxy F04 Phone</u></a></li>
-<li><a href="https://location-social.techidaily.com/in-2024-proven-ways-in-how-to-hide-location-on-life360-for-infinix-smart-8-pro-drfone-by-drfone-virtual-android/"><u>In 2024, Proven Ways in How To Hide Location on Life360 For Infinix Smart 8 Pro | Dr.fone</u></a></li>
-<li><a href="https://screen-sharing-recording.techidaily.com/in-2024-the-essential-guide-to-du-recorder-functionality/"><u>In 2024, The Essential Guide to Du Recorder Functionality</u></a></li>
+<li><a href="https://youtube-sure.techidaily.com/24-tailored-free-offer-unlock-our-exclusive-youtube-banner-pack/"><u>In 2024, Tailored Free Offer - Unlock Our Exclusive YouTube Banner Pack</u></a></li>
+<li><a href="https://win-unique.techidaily.com/step-by-step-guide-accessing-windows-11s-control-panel-tips-from-yl-computing/"><u>Step-by-Step Guide: Accessing Windows 11'S Control Panel - Tips From YL Computing</u></a></li>
-<li><a href="https://win-unique.techidaily.com/keeping-your-system-current-a-guide-to-regularly-updating-pcs-tips-from-yl-computing/"><u>Keeping Your System Current: A Guide to Regularly Updating PCs - Tips From YL Computing</u></a></li>
+<li><a href="https://win-unique.techidaily.com/step-by-step-guide-protect-your-files-on-windows-using-the-control-panel-expert-tips-from-yl-computing/"><u>Step-by-Step Guide: Protect Your Files on Windows Using the Control Panel - Expert Tips From YL Computing</u></a></li>
-<li><a href="https://techno-recovery.techidaily.com/top-7-smartphone-alarm-applications-recommended-by-us/"><u>Top 7 Smartphone Alarm Applications Recommended by Us</u></a></li>
-<li><a href="https://fox-glue.techidaily.com/weaving-wondrous-worlds-a-guide-to-the-best-storytelling-halls-1-8-for-2024/"><u>Weaving Wondrous Worlds A Guide to the Best Storytelling Halls (#1-#8) for 2024</u></a></li>
-<li><a href="https://win-unique.techidaily.com/why-does-your-laptop-keep-powering-off-solutions-by-yl-software-experts/"><u>Why Does Your Laptop Keep Powering Off?
-Solutions by YL Software Experts</u></a></li>
+<li><a href="https://win-unique.techidaily.com/time-zone-configuration-on-windows-a-step-by-step-guide-using-the-control-panel-expertise-by-yl-software/"><u>Time Zone Configuration on Windows: A Step-by-Step Guide Using the Control Panel – Expertise by YL Software</u></a></li>
 </ul></div>